johnjackoleary/cfi-commonplace-book/Filed/Ice Hazards and Aircraft Icing.md

 | Severe    | 3+ inch/hr          | Immediate diversion required          |
 | [[SLD]]   | ++                  | Immediate diversion required          |

-Up to moderate ice, you can fly into it with a plane that is certified for [[FIKI]] (following the proper procedures for the airplane).
+A plane that is certified for [[FIKI]] can operate in up to moderate icing (following the proper procedures for the airplane).

 | Intensity | Effects^[[Icing](https://www.weather.gov/source/zhu/ZHU_Training_Page/icing_stuff/icing/icing.htm) from [[weather.gov]]] |
 | --------- | ------------------------------------------------------------------------------------------------------------------------ |